jacobbrunson/IRCWeatherBot/README.md

 ####Examples:

+    #Respond with weather in New York
+    weather 10002

+    #Respond with the weather in Austin
+    austin weather

-    weather 10002 #Will respond with weather in New York austin weather #Will respond with the weather in Austin What is the weather in 75081? #Will respond with the weather in Plano
+    #Respond with the weather in Plano
+    What is the weather in 75081?

 ###Disclaimers: